omerzkan/eomt-anomaly-segmentation/README.md

 ---
 ## Improvements ( After the feedback )

 - We improved RbA by computing it directly from the EoMT mask-classification outputs.
-We aggregate query-level mask probabilities and class probabilities into       per-class pixel score maps, exclude the no-object class, and then compute the RbA score as the negative sum of tanh-normalized known-class scores.
-This follows    the rejected-by-all idea more explicitly than treating RbA as a generic confidence score.
+After converting query masks into mask probabilities and class logits into class probabilities, we remove the no-object class and aggregate them into per-class pixel score maps.
+The final RbA score is then computed as the negative total known-class semantic mass.
+This better matches the rejected-by-all idea, where anomalous pixels should receive low acceptance from all known classes.

 ## References